cswartzvi/hamilton/contrib/hamilton/contrib/dagworks/conversational_rag/README.md

  - *top_k*: An integer.
 This is the number of vectors to retrieve from the vector store.
 Defaults to 5.

 ### Overrides
-With Hamilton you can easily override a function and provide a value for it.
+With Apache Hamilton you can easily override a function and provide a value for it.
 For example if you're iterating you might just want to override these two values before modifying the functions:

  - *context*: if you want to skip going to the vector store and provide the context directly, you can do so by providing this override.